-(ii) Contingent consideration
+(i) Contingent consideration

-Contingent consideration of \$797,000 has been recognised for the acquisition of ACU WA (note 13(b)) and \$466,000 for the acquisition of ACU SA (note 13(c)).
+Contingent consideration of \$797,000 was recognised for the acquisition of ACU WA (note 13(a)) and \$466,000 for the acquisition of ACU SA (note 13(b)).

 The fair value of the contingent consideration is based upon estimates of average profits before tax of the entities to June 2025.
 These estimates are based on parent profit levels, revenue growth of between 3% and 5%, overheads maintained at current levels with 3% annual increases from FY2024 and increase in employment expenses calculated as 55% of the increase in revenue in the years after.